African Wildlife Art by A. E. London

 Through her art and her passion for preserving the magic of our planet's wildlife, Anne 's international friendships and conservation partnerships have blossomed.
 It is those friendships and the wonderful folks that she meets through her art that she treasures most.

 She travels to Africa regularly, bringing back her field sketches and photographs and basing the next year's "Portraits Of The Wild", on her intimate experiences out "in the bush".
 Besides gaining inspiration from wildlife in it's natural habitat,she works with local schools there to introduce art into the lives of school children,many for the first time in their lives.

 Over the past 3 decades, she has won numerous critical awards both nationally and internationally.
 Anne is a signature member of the Society of Animal Artists, recognized as having attained the highest level of ability in the field of animal art and five years ago won the Society's prestigious, “Award of Excellence”.
 One of her passions is sharing the beauty and majesty of Africa and it's wildlife with the other African Animal enthusiasts she meets on her travels.
 She has appeared in world wide media many times over her career as both an artist and Champion of animal rights.
 Anne is an active, signature member of Artists For Conservation,an organization which celebrates artistic excellence in the depiction of nature and directly supports individuals and organizations dedicated to animal conservation issues around the planet.

 Her role in the preservation of our planet's endangered species is one she holds sacred.

-This year she is featured in galleries, shows and exhibitions throughout this country as well as in South Africa.
+This year she is featured in galleries, shows and exhibitions throughout this country as well as in Guatemala, South Africa and Italy.
 Feel free to contact her if you would like to learn more about her schedule or her work.